 During a deferred suspension, the student is not in good standing with the university (see details above) and cannot represent Johnson University in any official capacity.
 In short, a student on deferred suspension may not represent the university either on or off campus during the period of deferred suspension.
 Additional conditions may apply and will be determined on a case-by-case basis.
-During the period of deferred suspension, the student will have the opportunity to demonstrate the ability to live according to the community standards described in the university's Student
+During the period of deferred suspension, the student will have the opportunity to demonstrate the ability to live according to the community standards described in the university's Student Handbook.

-Handbook.
 A student who violates those community standards during the period of deferred suspension will be automatically suspended for a minimum of two semesters.

-University Suspension is a very severe sanction which lasts for the period of time determined by the discipline committee and until the conditions for readmission are satisfied.
+University Suspension is a very severe sanction which lasts for the period of time determined by the Associate Dean of Students or Student Life Discipline Committee and until the conditions for readmission are satisfied.
 During a suspension, the student is not in good standing with the university (see details above).
 When placed on suspension, the student is required to leave the campus within a time limit set by the discipline committee.
 A suspended student is restricted from all University functions, including classes and extracurricular activities, for the duration of the suspension.
 To return to campus for any reason during the time of suspension, permission must be obtained in writing from the Associate Dean of Students.
 The minimum duration of suspension is the remainder of a semester.
-The maximum duration is three years.
+The maximum duration of suspension is three years.
 A suspended student must obtain clearance from the discipline committee before he/she can be readmitted as a student in good standing.
 A suspended student cannot graduate in the same semester they have been suspended.
-In the case of university suspension, the Associate Dean of Students will notify the Registrar, Financial Aid, and Student Accounts offices of the student's suspension.
+In the case of university suspension, the Associate Dean of Students will notify the Registrar, Resident Director, Financial Aid, and Student Accounts offices of the student's administrative withdrawal.

 University Expulsion - A student may be immediately and permanently separated from the university.
 This form of dismissal is a termination of enrollment and is regarded as final.
 It is only imposed if it is generally felt that no conceivable contingency would bring about reinstatement of the student.
-In the case of university expulsion, the Associate Dean of Students will notify the Registrar, Financial Aid, and Student Accounts offices of the student's expulsion.
+In the case of university expulsion, the Associate Dean of Students will notify the Registrar of the student's expulsion and will notify the Resident Director, Financial Aid, and Student Accounts offices of the student's administrative withdrawal.